searxng/searxng/searx/infopage/en/about.md

 When adding a search engine, there must be no duplicates with the same name.
 If you encounter a problem where you cannot add the search engine, you can either:

-- remove the duplicate (default name: SearXNG) or
+- Remove the duplicate (default name: SearXNG) or
-- contact the owner to give the instance a different name than the default.
+- Contact the owner to give the instance a different name from the default.

 ## How does it work?

-SearXNG is a fork from the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
+SearXNG is a fork of the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
 It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
 SearXNG can be added to your browser's search bar; moreover, it can be set as the